jeattine/Aquarium-Monitor/README.md

 ### Transfer the code

-Since we are on Windows, the easiest way to move your .py and config.txt files to the Pi is using **SCP** (Secure Copy).
+Since we are on Windows, the easiest way to move the .py and config.txt files to the Pi is using **SCP** (Secure Copy).
 Open a _new_ PowerShell window on your Windows desktop (not the one logged into the Pi) and run:

 ```shell
 scp aquarium_script.py config.txt pi@aquamon.local:~/reef_monitor/